How to limit damage

 Once the situation is under control, call a claims advisor to open your claim.

-For more information, read the disaster prevention tips from the Ministry of Community Safety & Correctional Services of Ontario and the Government of Canada's list of key steps to take during an emergency.
+For more information, read the emergency preparedness tips from the government of Ontario and the Government of Canada's list of key steps to take during an emergency.

 Note: If your home is no longer habitable, keep receipts for all expenses you incur for food and lodging outside your home.
 Depending on the nature of the damage and your coverage, these expenses may be reimbursed.
 If you do some of the work yourself, keep a record of the jobs done and the hours worked.